john-azzaro/Study-Mongoose-Schemas/README.md

         }
         $push: {                                              // push to the document...
             reviews: {                                        // the reviews field...
-                "content": "This Ferrari is awesome"          // wirh the content...
+                "content": "This Ferrari is awesome"          // with the content...
             }
         }
     )